Basic concepts of monetary policy

 Intervention in financial markets

-These operations allow for more precise and flexible control of monetary policy, complementing the effect of interest rates to maintain stability.
+These operations allow more precise and flexible control of monetary policy, complementing the effect of interest rates to maintain stability.

 Economic impact of monetary policy